starseeker/struetype/README.md

 requires knowledge about buffer sizes the original APIs don't provide.
 Accordingly, we have renamed the header and changed the function names to use a different prefix.

+The foview example will take a .ttf file and produce a PDF (and a PNG if the character set is small enough, which it usually isn't on modern fonts) visualizing the glyphs defined by the font.